 The question of whether happy workers matter to firm performance has been asked for nearly a century.
 Recent work by the University of Nevada's Tom Wright and the University of Arizona's Russell Cropanzano makes the case that happy employees - defined broadly using the metrics of subjective well-being - demonstrate superior job performance - i.e., that happy employees are better employees.
-In addition, they suggest that happy employees are has stated that "satisfied customers are a direct result of happy employees.
-People can make a phenomenal difference if you can tap into them."
-The result is a highlycommitted workforce: Dofasco's annual turnover is less than one per cent.
+In addition, they suggest that happy employees are point scale) averages out as follows: Employees with an average of six months with employer: 80 Employees with one to five years working for employer: 69 ing for employer: 68